-While the 1 and 2 naira coins are smooth, round circles, keep an eye out for the 50 kobo coin.
-While it may look round from afar, it is actually a 12-sided polygon.
-The front of the 50 kobo has maize cobs, on it while the back displays the Nigerian coat of arms.
+While the 1 and 2 naira coins are smooth, round circles, you should keep an eye out for the 50 kobo coin.
+It may look round from afar, but it’s actually a 12-sided polygon.
+The front of the 50 kobo coin features cobs of maize, while the back of the coin displays the Nigerian coat of arms.

 3. The 50 Naira banknote is for the people.

 Several naira banknotes feature prominent political and historical figures from Nigerian history.

 However, the 50 naira banknote is different.
 The back of the banknote features local fishermen and their catch, while the other side features geometric motifs and ornamental patterns adapted from traditional Nigerian art.
 While Nigerian currency honors significant people in the country’s history, the 50 naira note celebrates everyday Nigerian people.